facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 ## Controls
 * Mouse scroll wheel to zoom the camera in/out.
 * Right-click on the floor and hold to move the humanoid.
 * Mouse-over an object.
-When you see a yellow highlight, left-click to grasp.
+When you see a yellow highlight, press SPACE to grasp.
     * Note grasping isn't restricted to proximity to the humanoid.
-    * Left-click again to drop the object anywhere in the scene.
+    * Press SPACE again to drop the object anywhere in the scene.
 * Camera yaw and pitch control (TODO: decide which one has better UX):
-    1. WASD keys
+    1. Press/hold AD keys to look left/right, IK keys to look up/down.
-    2. hold R and move mouse
+    2. Hold mouse left button and move mouse.
-* In [free camera mode](#gui-controlled-agents-and-free-camera-mode) use arrow keys to move the look-at point (camera yaw/pitch and zoom in/out controls are the same as in the steps above).
+* In [free camera mode](#gui-controlled-agents-and-free-camera-mode) use WSJLOP keys to move the look-at point forward/backward/left/right/up/down.
+Camera yaw/pitch and zoom in/out controls are the same as in the steps above.
 * `M` to reset to a new episode.
 * For humanoid:
-    * I - walk forward in the camera yaw direction
+    * W - walk forward in the camera yaw direction
-    * K - walk backward in the opposite to camera yaw direction
+    * S - walk backward in the opposite to camera yaw direction
-    * (camera yaw and pitch control via keybord or mouse controls from the step above)
+    * (camera yaw and pitch control via keybord or mouse controls from the steps above)

 ## Collecting a rearrange demonstration with a solo user-controlled humanoid (no robot agent)